jimmoffitt/developer_advocate.blog/metadataEvolution/twtr_evolution.md

 match on Tweets and their supporting metadata.
 Queries are built with *operators* that enable you to find Tweets of interest based on Tweet message text, language, location, language,

-#### From new user conventions to official Twitter features

-Twitter users organically introduced new and now fundamental communication patterns to the Twitter network.
-A seminal example is the hashtag, now nearly universally used across all social networks.
-Hashtags were introduced as a way to organize conversations and topics.
-On a network with hundreds of million messages a day, tools to find Tweets of interest are key, and hashtags have become a critical method. (more)

-Retweets are another example.
-Retweeting emerged as a way of 'forwarding' content to others.
-It started as a manual process of copying/pasting a Tweet and prepending it with a "RT @" pattern.
-This process was eventually automated via a new Retweet button, complete with new JSON metadata.
-The 'official' Retweet was born.
-Other examples include 'mentions', sharing of media and web links, and sharing a location with your Tweet.
-Each of these use-patterns resulted in new [twitter.com](https://twitter.com/) user-interface features, new supporting JSON, and thus new ways to match on Tweets.

-#### From a SMS mobile app to a communication platform

-Since 2006, Twitter has also evolved as a *Platform*.
-APIs have always been a pillar of the Twitter network.
-The first APIs hit the streets soon after Twitter was launched.
-Today, Twitter's APIs drive the two-way communication network that has become the source of breaking news.
-The opportunities to build on top of this global, real-time communication channel are endless.

 ```
 [] TODO